guyinatuxedo/nightmare/modules/02-intro_tooling/gdb-gef/readme.md

 ```

-If we take one more "nexti" we can see that the register `esp` holds the value `0xffffd0d0`, which is a pointer.
+We can see that the register `esp` holds the value `0xffffd0d0`, which is a pointer.
 Let's see what it points to:

 ```
 gef➤  x/a 0xffffd0d0